Pruning Neural Networks: Optimize and Accelerate Inference

 from trl import SFTTrainer, SFTConfig

-# Use same dataset as fine-tuning, but with lower LR
+# Use the same dataset as for fine-tuning, but with a lower LR

 recovery_config = SFTConfig(